heyredhat/spheres-old/README.md

 a.loop_for(5000, lambda o: u*o)
 ```

-The first line generates a unitary matrix representing quantum time evolution over a short interval dt.
+The first line generates a random unitary matrix representing quantum time evolution over a short interval dt.
 We can apply this unitary to our quantum state with `u*a`.
 It often happens we want to do this over and over again, animating the constellation.
-But for efficiency, we don't really need to update the visualization after *every* iteration, and in fact, doing so often overloads the sockets.
-So we have `loop_for` does.
+But for efficiency, we don't really want to update the visualization after *every* iteration, and in fact, doing so often overloads the browser.
+So we have `loop_for`.
 It takes optional parameters `rate` and `sleep`: a rate of 1/2 flushes updates to the browser after every other iteration; a rate of 1/3 flushes updates every three iterations, etc; and we can also sleep for a certain amount of time after each iteration.
 Generally, the default values are fine.

 And that's all for now.